Rwanda & Uganda

 We will explore how culture shows up in the therapy room for both clients and clinicians.
 We will explore our own unconscious bias, investigate ways to increase awareness of our own culture and other cultures, and discuss how to learn about unfamiliar cultures.
 We will learn through lecture, interactive exercises and hands on exercises; providing a safe place for us to get real about how we hold our own culture and others.

 Why self-care is a requirement for all mental health professionals.
-We will explore through lecture, interactive exercises and hands on experiences the importance of self-care for clinicians, so that we show up our best selfs, fully present, able to deal with counter-transference, avoid burnout and the complexities that is being a Mental Health Professional.
+We will explore through lecture, interactive exercises and hands on experiences the importance of self-care for clinicians.
+It is imperative that we show up our best selfs, fully present, able to deal with counter-transference, avoid burnout and the complexities that is being a Mental Health Professional.
 We will define what burnout and compassion fatigue are and how to identify when they start to arise and ways to prevent burnout with self-care.

 Socio-cultural considerations of mental healthcare and help-seeking in Uganda with Alicia Atari